WELLNESS CARE

 The other parasite that is extremely common in this part of Oregon is the flea.
 ALL YEAR LONG we see pets that are suffering from them.
 Sometimes the infested animal is even one that is kept strictly indoors.

 The products we carry and recommend most often work on both fleas and many of the intestinal parasites.
 For dogs we recommend Sentinel.
-It is a once a month flavored tablet that deworms for roundworms, hookworms and whipworms, prevents heartworm, and prevents any fleas that hitch a ride on your dog from reproducing.
+Sentinel is a once a month flavored tablet that deworms for roundworms, hookworms and whipworms, prevents heartworm, and prevents any fleas that hitch a ride on your dog from reproducing.
 Before an adult dog can start on Sentinel we do a simple blood test to ensure they are not already infected with heartworm, which is spread by mosquitoes.
 Puppies less than 6 months of age do not require testing.
-We also recommend Frontline Plus as a topical flea and tick control for dogs.
+We also recommend Activyl as a topical flea and tick control for dogs.